meghna0593/VisualAnalytics-Assignments/Assignment 4/README.txt

 Code to implement the basic functionality of Radviz Chart using D3.js library.

+Go inside the project directory where 'app.py' file is present from a console.
+To run the project type 'python app.py'

 Features Added:
 1. Drop Down with different CSV file selection.
 2. Correlation Matrix on hovering over the data points.